Peter Knowles: Wolverhampton Wanderers

 The Wolves side he joined was just starting to slip from their position towards the top of English football.
 Therefore, manager Stan Cullis gave him his debut early in the 1963–64 season, in a victory over Leicester City.
 He scored his first goal a game later, against Bolton Wanderers in a 2–2 draw.

 In the 1964–65 season, Wolves were relegated in last-but-one place.
 However, it was that season which saw Knowles emerge as a top class footballer.
 The teenager finished the season with six goals and set up many others.
 Despite his good form for Wolves, he was disappointed at the relegation and asked for a transfer.
 This request was rejected, allowing Knowles to build upon his success at Wolves.
 The departure of Stan Cullis, the man who originally gave Knowles his chance, was a factor in his request to leave Molineux.
-Ronnie Allen took over the job from Cullis.
+Andy Beattie took over as care-taker manager but was himself sacked after a 9-3 humiliation to Southampton in September 1965 when the position was given to Ronnie Allen who'd joined the coaching staff in the close season.

 In the 1965–66 season, it quickly became apparent that Knowles was a notch above just about everyone else playing in the Second Division.
 Among a handful of goals, he scored two hat-tricks early on in the season against Carlisle United and Derby County, making him the top scorer for the club by some way.
 His good form was interrupted however, as he endured the first big injury of his career.
 Despite missing a number of games, he managed to finish the season with 19 goals.
 Frustratingly for Knowles, Wolves did not manage to gain promotion that season, condemning him to another season of Second Division football.
 He remained at Molineux, and in the 1966–67 season Wolves finished runners-up in the Second Division and achieved promotion to the First Division.

 On his return to the First Division, he suffered from injury problems once again, only managing 21 appearances and eight goals.
 Later on in that season however, Knowles was compensated with a call up to the Under-23 England team.

 In a move by FIFA to raise awareness of "soccer" in the United States, a mini-league was held in which various teams from Britain went to America to represent different states.
 Wolves represented Los Angeles, and Knowles featured in the side as they went on to win their league.
 The 21-year-old Knowles scored several goals in the tournament.